JetBrains/ring-ui/docs/breaking-changes.md

 ### 20-01-2016: Webpack config structure change

-In order to migrate to webpack 2, we have to keep webpack.config clean of properties that don't match scheme.
+In order to migrate to webpack 2, we have to keep webpack.config clean of properties that don't match [the schema](https://github.com/webpack/webpack/blob/028c51301733836abbedc88be7483af2623f5943/schemas/webpackOptionsSchema.json).
 Since this change config moved to internal property `config`, and loaders moved to `loaders` properties:

 Before: